A simpler proof of toroidalization of morphisms from 3-folds to surfaces: Introduction

 \section{Introduction}

 Let $\mathfrak k$ be an algebraically closed field of characteristic zero.
-Toroidal varieties and morphisms of toroidal varieties over $\mathfrak k$ are defined in \cite{KKMS}, \cite{AK} and \cite{AKMW}.
-If $X$ is nonsingular, then the choice of a SNC divisor on $X$ makes $X$ into a toroidal variety.
+If $X$ is a nonsingular variety, then the choice of a simple normal crossings divisor (SNC divisor) on $X$ makes $X$ into a toroidal variety.

 Suppose that $\Phi:X\rightarrow Y$ is a dominant morphism of nonsingular $\mathfrak k$-varieties, and there is a SNC divisor $D_Y$ on $Y$ such that $D_X=\Phi^{-1}(D_Y)$ is a SNC divisor on $X$.
 Then $\Phi$ is torodial (with respect to $D_Y$ and $D_X$) if and only if $\Phi^*(\Omega_Y^1(\mbox{log }D_Y))$ is a subbundle of $\Omega_X^1(\mbox{ log }D_X)$ (Lemma 1.5 \cite{C3}).
 A toroidal morphism can be expressed locally by monomials.
 All of the cases are written down for toroidal morphisms from a 3-fold to a surface in Lemma 19.3 \cite{C3}.